kairwang/crud-gym-record/README.md

    ```bash
    npm start
    ```

-4. **Open in Browser**:
+4. **Verifying your Application**:
+   - **Backend**: Make sure your Spring Boot backend is running and listening for requests at the configured port (default is 8080).
-   Open your web browser and go to http://localhost:3000 to view the application.
+   - **Frontend**: Open your browser and navigate to http://localhost:4200 (or the port your React app is running on).
+Verify that the frontend is correctly interacting with the backend.